TwitterGithub

 node dist/[YOUR_APP_NAME]/analog/server/index.mjs

 AnalogJs also supports multiple build presets, which makes it easy to deploy your application to most of the major cloud providers.
-This includes Vercel, Cloudflare, Azure, AWS, and more.
+This includes Zerops, Vercel, Cloudflare, Azure, AWS, and more.

 Next Steps